qvieth/myarchive/thinking.md

 - 2 approaches : bottom-up - top-down (page 13 - mathematics for machine learning)(should combine this)
 - classification tree - how to navigate to the knowledge > knowledge
 - conceptualize
-- [question](question) theory -> May 20 , use category theory for visualize events, combine with question logic
+- [question](question) theory/model -> May 20 , use category theory for visualize events, combine with question logic
 - [plan](plan) -> [decision](decision) -> performance
 - meaning of words - different based on **context**
 - **USE IT OR LOSE IT** :D -> otherwise forget everything after understand it